 During her first year in America, she caught the bus to her NASHVILLE audition, and landed the gig, playing a young poet turned songwriter, whose Folk and Americana songs are influenced by a challenging childhood.
 For Bowen, who was diagnosed with cancer at four years old and struggled with the disease for years, the role hit close to home.
 NASHVILLE lasted six successful seasons, airing over 115 episodes, and came to a close in the summer of 2018.
 During its time on air, the show inspired 22 soundtracks, including a Christmas album, which have collectively sold more than one million album units and over five million single-song downloads to date.
 Clare and the cast of NASHVILLE toured the globe between seasons selling out rooms like the legendary Royal Albert Hall and London’s O2 Arena.
 During the summer of 2018, Bowen, along with her singer/songwriter husband, Brandon Robert Young, nabbed a coveted spot on Sugarland’s ‘Still the Same Tour’, the band’s first tour in over a decade, making stops across the US in Los Angeles, Portland, and Denver among others.
 She then set out on an headline tour in support of the international release of her eponymous album with sold-out shows across the UK, Germany, and Australia.
 The album will make its debut in the US and rest of the world later this year.

-She now resides in a rip in the fabric of reality, quite close to Nashville, TN with Brandon, a small army of rescued dragons, and the occasional unicorn.
+Once an introverted child, Bowen has blossomed into a ferocious performer and storyteller.
+She lovingly takes her audiences on a journey full of laughter, tears, dancing, singing, jumping up and down, and for weeks afterward, wondering where all the glitter came from.
+Clare resides in a rip in the fabric of reality, close to Nashville, Tennessee, with Brandon, a small army of rescued dragons, and the occasional unicorn.